jasonrandrews/ai-project-showcase/src/pages/projects/ai-design-system.md

 ## Solution

-The ADS docs and component specs, for React and VinellaJS applications, were converted into an AI Agent-digestible format -- structured html docs with clear explinations and examples.
-This enables Agents to auto-wire ADS components and leverage the standardized Arm grid and color pallete.
+The ADS docs and component specs, for React and Vanilla JS applications, were converted into an AI Agent-digestible format -- structured html docs with clear explanations and examples.
+This enables Agents to auto-wire ADS components and leverage the standardized Arm grid and color palette.

+## AI developer tools used

+- GitHub Copilot

 ## Results